jefersonjlima/GooFee/README.md

-# Google Feed for Polybar
+# GooFee is a GoogleFeeds for Polybar

 WIP